 The Policy Board hires an Executive Director and professional staff to accomplish the tasks identified in this UPWP.
 In addition to the Executive Director, agency staff consists of six planning positions, one of whom is also a GIS Specialist, one Office Manager and one part-time intern.
+Occasionally, when workload and funding allow, additional interns are hired.
+Most recently, an additional part-time intern was hired for the July-December 2024 timeframe.

-The Metro COG organizational structure is identified in Figures 3 and 4.
+The Metro COG organizational structure is identified in Figures 3 and 4 on the following page.